truth table: Nullary and Unary Operations

 AssertionError: False is not true

-because the assertion that was passing before, expects True and the function now returns False
+because the assertion that was passing before, expects True and the function now returns False.

 • I change the return statement of the function